Food for Thought

 Who it's for

 Food for Thought is for students with disordered eating.
 It is not for those with a diagnosed eating disorder or those who have received previous treatment for an eating disorder.
-If that's the case for you, please arrange an initial consultation to talk through other ways we can help.
+If that's the case for you, please book an appointment with the Wellbeing Service to talk through other ways we can help.

 Request a place

 Use the link below to request a place.
-We'll get in touch with you to arrange a short call on Teams to tell you a bit more about the course and check it's a good fit for you.
+We'll be in touch to arrange a short, one-to-one Teams call to tell you a bit more about the course and check that it's a good option for you.